Staff Library and Knowledge Service

 About our service

-The physical library and knowledge service is in Trust Headquarters on the Pinderfields site.
-Information about the service and our resources is accessible online.
-Physical resources can be delivered across all our hospital sites and community hubs.
+The physical library and knowledge service is on the ground floor in the Trust Headquarters and Education Centre on the Pinderfields site.
+Information about the service and our resources is available online.
+Physical resources can be delivered across all our hospital and community sites.
 Online resources can be accessed anywhere with internet access.

 The Staff Library and Knowledge Service is committed to ‘putting evidence into practice’ by: